-We’ve been on hiatus since 2020.
-Seminars are resuming in late Spring 2022, check back soon for updates!
+We’ve been on hiatus since 2020 but we’re up and running again.
+Check back soon for updates!

 Is your College, School, or Department interested in hosting a department seminar?
 The Innovation and Research Engagement Office can help supplement expenses for guest speakers’ travel and visit.